 The getting up early part wasn’t so good.
 When your 4-year-old is astonished that you’re getting out of bed when “it’s still nighttime!” you’re probably up too early.
 But tickets to the Thanksgiving parade come with rules, and one of them is that if you don’t get there – and get in line – before 8 a.m., you’re not guaranteed a seat.
 And when you live in Brooklyn and have to take the subway to Central Park, that means you have to get up before the sun does.
 Hooray!

 When we finally arrived, we were granted admission to the bleacher section alongside the bottom of Central Park, and about 30 to 45 minutes into the parade route.
-Which means we got there before 8 a.m. and sat on cold aluminum bleachers for about 90 minutes and waited for the parade got to us.
-My son was not exactly loving the wait, and neither were his toes, and neither were my arms, because strollers weren’t allowed, and he was in mine basically the whole time.
+This means we got there before 8 a.m. and sat on cold aluminum bleachers for about 90 minutes and waited for the parade to get to us.
+My son was not exactly loving the wait, and neither were his toes, and neither were my arms because strollers weren’t allowed, and he was in mine basically the whole time.
 Or on my shoulders.
 Does anyone know a masseuse I think I’m dying.

-Bring on the Thanksgiving Day Parade: balloon and all
+Bring on the Thanksgiving Day Parade: balloons and all

 Thankfully, once the balloons started flowing, his spirits perked up, because let’s face it: who doesn’t love a parade?
 (I’ll give you one guess.)